Women's suffrage in New Zealand: Successful campaign

 By 1893 there was considerable popular support for women's suffrage.
 The 1893 Women's Suffrage Petition was presented to Parliament and a new Electoral Bill passed through the Lower House with a large majority.
 During debate, there was majority support for the enfranchisement of Māori as well as Pākehā women; the inclusion of Māori women was championed by John Shera, who was married to a woman of Māori and European descent.
 Lobbyists for the liquor industry, concerned that women would force the prohibition of alcohol, petitioned the Upper House to reject the bill.
 Suffragists responded with mass rallies and telegrams to Members of Parliament.
 They gave their supporters in Parliament white camellias to wear in their buttonholes.
 The Upper House was divided on the issue, and Premier Richard Seddon hoped to stop the bill.

 Seddon needed one more vote to defeat the measure in the Upper House.
 A new Liberal Party councillor, Thomas Kelly, had decided to vote in favour of the measure, but Seddon obtained his consent by wire to change his vote.
 Seddon's manipulation incensed two other councillors William Reynolds and Edward Cephas John Stevens, so they changed sides and voted for the bill, allowing it to pass by 20 votes to 18 on 8 September 1893.
 The two opposition councillors had been opposed to women's suffrage without the 'electoral rights' safeguard of postal voting, seen as necessary to allow all women in isolated rural areas to vote, although seen by the Liberals as rendering the vote open to manipulation by husbands or employers.

-Eighteen legislative councillors petitioned the new governor, Lord Glasgow, to withhold his consent in enacting the law, but on 19 September 1893 the governor consented and the Electoral Act 1893 gave all women in New Zealand the right to vote.
+Eighteen legislative councillors petitioned the new governor, Lord Glasgow, to withhold his consent in enacting the law, but on 19 September 1893 the governor consented and the Electoral Act 1893 gave all women in New Zealand aged 21 or older the right to vote.

 Both the Liberal government and the opposition subsequently claimed credit for the enfranchisement of women and sought women's newly acquired votes on these grounds.

-In 1896, three years after the introduction of women's suffrage, Kate Sheppard, became the founding president of the National Council of Women of New Zealand, which advocated for further political action for women's rights.
+In 1896, three years after the introduction of women's suffrage, Kate Sheppard became the founding president of the National Council of Women of New Zealand, which advocated for further political action for women's rights.

 Further advances in women's rights

 In 1893, Elizabeth Yates became the first woman in the British Empire to become mayor, though she held the post in Onehunga, a city now part of Auckland, for only about a year.
 In 1926, Margaret Magill, an openly lesbian teacher and school administrator was elected to serve on the executive board of the New Zealand Educational Institute (NZEI).
-She became president of the organization in 1933, and her election to that post marked the first time it had been held by a woman.
+She became president of the organisation in 1933, her election to that post marking the first time it had been held by a woman.